Menu

 Open source

-JavaScript and TypeScript compatibility mode
+JavaScript compatibility mode

 When running tests, you can change the mode by using the --compatibility-mode option: